 Purchasing Tip # 7, 8, 9: Purchasing 4.0

 The digital revolution will be characterized by:

-This new landscape directly impacts Procurement but also creates new opportunities to generate revenue.
-Here are 3 of them:
+This new scenario has a direct impact on Purchasing, but also creates new opportunities to generate revenue.
+Here are three of them:

-Generate additional revenue opportunities by leveraging existing ecosystem.
-Look for opportunities to create additional or new revenue streams from existing operations
+Generate revenue by leveraging your ecosystem: create new revenue streams from existing operations …

-Conclusion: What does it mean for the future of Procurement?
+Conclusion: What This Means for the Future of Purchasing

-We see Procurement evolving toward an increased synchronization with the overall business and a closer collaboration with the Sales organization.
-Traditional Category Management is expected to evolve toward a more value stream organized function allowing for breakthrough solutions to be quickly implemented Procurement will be more of a Business Partner contributing to the business model evolution by identifying and matching the internal and external opportunities.
-This will also impact the required skills of Sourcing professional: soft skills will take more importance than traditional functional skills.
+We believe that Purchasing will evolve towards greater synchronization with all activities and closer collaboration with sales departments.
+Category Management, traditionally structured in supplier markets, should evolve towards a more value chain organization, making it possible to quickly implement innovative solutions.
+Purchasing will rather be a Business Partner contributing to the evolution of the Business Model by identifying and adapting internal and external opportunities.
+This will also have an impact on the skills required of Procurement professionals: “soft” skills will take on more importance than traditional functional skills.